solidboredom/constructive/tutorials/basic-tutorial.md

 ---

-> NOTE for people used to classic vanilla openscad
+> NOTE: for people used to classic vanilla openscad:
 > unless specified differently by TOUP(),TORIGHT(),align(...), etc.(which are explained below) all box(), tube() and other "constructive" bodies will be centered around center of coordinates, like when using ",center=true)" parameter in valilla Openscad.

 ---